consfyi/data/README.md

     };
   };

-  /// The GPS coordinates of the venue.
+  /// The GPS coordinates of the venue in WGS-84.
+  ///
-  /// This may be unset for e.g. virtual conventions. latLng?: [number, number];
+  /// This may be unset for e.g. virtual conventions.
+  ///
+  /// Note some services may return coordinates inside China in GCJ-02.
+Please
+  /// make sure to convert them first! latLng?: [number, number];

   /// If the convention instance has been canceled.